geminilabs/site-reviews-v2/README.md

 * Filter reviews by rating
 * Logging
 * Minimal widget styling (tested with all official WP themes)
-* Paginated reviews
-* Shortcodes!
-Display reviews in your post content and templates
+* Shortcodes: Display reviews in your post content and templates
 * WordPress.org support
 * WP Filter Hooks